KKRG-FM

 KKRG-FM (105.1 MHz) is a radio station licensed to Santa Fe, New Mexico, covering the Albuquerque area and northern New Mexico.
 It is currently owned by American General Media.
 It airs a hot adult contemporary format with an emphasis on 1990s and 2000s hits.
 Its studios are located in Northeast Albuquerque (a mile north of Central Avenue) and the transmitter tower is located west of Los Alamos, New Mexico.
-Syndicated programming includes Brooke & Jeffrey in the morning and Liveline with Mason at night.
+Syndicated programming includes Brooke & Jeffrey in the morning and Liveline with Mason on Saturday night.

 History

 KIVA (1985–1991)

 105.1 FM signed on in Fall 1985 as KIVA with a hot adult contemporary format in an effort to challenge KOB-FM.
 The station was owned by Constant Communications.
 In November 1986, Constant sold KIVA to the Daytona Group for $1.9 million (at auction).
 KIVA would then shift to a Top 40 format and rebranded as "Power 105".
 Daytona would then purchase KXAK for $425,000 in May 1987.
 KXAK became KIVA, while 105.1 became KIVA-FM, and would simulcast the programming in AM stereo for about a year.
 On December 1, 1989, the station would replace the local programming with a satellite delivered format called "The Heat" from Satellite Music Networks in Dallas, Texas, while 20 employees at the station were laid off.
 However, ratings for the station would fall near the bottom by 1991, while KKSS would rank near the top.
 In December 1991, Daytona sold KIVA-FM and KZRQ (the former KIVA) to Star of New Mexico for $300,000.
 At this time, the Top 40 format would be replaced by SMN's Z-Rock network, which played Hard rock and Heavy metal music.